Hammerfest Municipality

-The 2693 km2 municipality is the 19th largest by area out of the 356 municipalities in Norway.
-Hammerfest is the 102nd most populous municipality in Norway with a population of 11,274.
-The municipality's population density is 4.2 PD/km2 and its population has increased by 3% over the previous 10-year period.
+The 2693 km2 municipality is the 19th largest by area out of the 357 municipalities in Norway.
+Hammerfest is the 103rd most populous municipality in Norway with a population of 11,338.
+The municipality's population density is 4.2 PD/km2 and its population has increased by 0% over the previous 10-year period.

 The municipality encompasses parts of three large islands: Kvaløya, Sørøya, and Seiland.
 Other small islands such as Håja, Lille Kamøya and Kamøya are also located here.
 Most parts of the municipality do not have a road connection with the rest of Norway; only Kvaløya island is connected to the mainland, via the Kvalsund Bridge.

+The town of Hammerfest is considered to be one of the northernmost city/towns in the world.
+For more information, see Hammerfest.

 General information

 A municipality called Hammerfest by og landdistrikt (Hammerfest town and district) was established on 1 January 1838 (see formannskapsdistrikt law), which included the town of Hammerfest and the vast rural district surrounding it.
 The law at that time required that all towns should be separated from their rural districts, but because of low population and very few voters, this was impossible to carry out for Hammerfest in 1838.
 (This was also the case in the nearby towns of Vadsø and Vardø.)
-In 1839, the northern district (population: 498) was separated to become a new municipality of Maasø.
+In 1839, the northern part of Hammerfest (population: 498) was separated to become a new Maasø Municipality.
 This left Hammerfest by og landdistrikt with 2,024 residents.
-On 1 January 1852, the rural district outside of the town (population: 1,256) was separated from the town to form a new municipality of Hammerfest landdistrikt.
-This left the town with 1,125 residents.
-(The rural district was later divided into two municipalities with Sørøysund in the north and Kvalsund in the south.)
+On 1 January 1852, the rural district outside of the town (population: 1,256) was separated from the town to form the new Hammerfest landdistrikt Municipality.
+This left the town of Hammerfest with 1,125 residents.
+(The rural Hammerfest landdistrikt was later divided into two municipalities: Sørøysund Municipality in the north and Kvalsund Municipality in the south.)

-On 1 January 1992, the municipality of Sørøysund (population: 2,341) was merged with the town of Hammerfest (population: 6,909) to form a new, larger municipality called Hammerfest.
+On 1 January 1992, Sørøysund Municipality (population: 2,341) was merged with the town of Hammerfest (population: 6,909) to form a new, larger municipality that was called Hammerfest Municipality.

-In 2017, the two neighboring municipalities of Hammerfest and Kvalsund voted to merge into one large municipality effective 1 January 2020, and that merger came into effect on the planned date.
+In 2017, the neighboring Hammerfest Municipality and Kvalsund Municipality voted to merge into one large municipality effective 1 January 2020, and that merger came into effect on the planned date.
 Also on the same day, the new municipality became part of the newly formed Troms og Finnmark county.
 Previously, it had been part of the old Finnmark county.
+On 1 January 2024, the Troms og Finnmark county was divided and the municipality once again became part of Finnmark county.